Docs

 Checkbox Group

-Serves the same purpose in a more user-friendly format, but uses more vertical space.
+Serves the same purpose in a more user-friendly format, but takes up more vertical space.